jptacek/JPtacek.com/src/documents/2014/03/Twitter-Bootstrap-3-Themes/index.html.md

 and the one I tend to gravitate to, [Bootswatch](http://bootswatch.com/).

 To update your site UI you just simply download either minified CSS files and swap them out, or two LESS files and then reference them in your site.
-Since I use LESS, I download the files, rename them to a theme name, which allows me to keep my original, and then update my ``site.css.less``.
+Since I use LESS, I download the LESS files, rename them to a theme name, which allows me to keep my original, and then update my ``site.css.less``.
 I called the St Patrick's Day theme shamrock and my references are now